rajkumarmaity23/Smart-Waste-Management-System/README.md

 ## Acknowledgments

-We express our gratitude to all contributors and supporters of the Smart Dustbin Management System project.
+We express our gratitude to all contributors and supporters of the Smart Waste Management System project.
 Together, we can revolutionize waste management and create a cleaner, healthier future for our cities.

 ---